 HLS TaxHelp provides low-income individuals and families with free, confidential tax assistance in preparing state and federal tax returns.
 Volunteer students receive all the necessary training and are certified through the IRS.

 A student organization with the purpose to introduce students to two of the most complex areas of law-tax law and financial regulatory law.
 Providing practical insight when it comes to questions regarding equality, fair chances, and distribution of wealth that compliment in-class education.

-Transfer Students Association
+West Coast Law Students Association